 Josiah was right to be concerned.
 The Lord was furious with Judah, and His holy anger demanded a wrathful response.
 Recognizing Josiah’s humility and repentance, the Lord promised him personal peace, but Josiah’s reforms were too late to rescue his nation.

 Friend, we have no such excuse.
-The Bible is readily available to us in many translations and formats with scads of study tools.
+The Bible is readily available in many translations and formats with scads of study tools.
 How are you leveraging the opportunity to study the Bible?
 What commitment will you make to keeping His commands?

 Lesson 4: They had not denied the Lord

 Finally, Christ commended the church in Philadelphia because they had not denied His name.
 They were faithful not only to the Word of the Lord but to the Lord Himself.
 Persecution was rampant in Rome.
-Of Jesus’s apostles, John was the only one who did not die a violent death, and he died imprisoned on Patmos.
+Of Jesus’s apostles, John was the only one who did not die a violent death but died imprisoned on Patmos.
 Like the apostles, the believers at Philadelphia would not worship Caesar or participate in other forms of idolatry.
 Even in the face of persecution, they did not deny the name of Christ.

 Sources: